andanhm/foodappapi/README.md

 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework
 * [MongoDB] - MongoDB is a free and open-source cross-platform document-oriented database program
+* [mongoosejs] - elegant mongodb object modeling for node.js
+* [JWT] - JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.

+### Development tech
+Food App uses a number of open source projects to make development faster, efficient and automat the build process:

+* [ESLint] - A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
+Maintain your code quality with ease.!
+* [Gulp] - Gulp is a toolkit for automating painful or time-consuming tasks in your development workflow, so you can stop messing around and build something.
+* [Mocha] - A test framework running on node.js and the browser which runs tests serially, mapping uncaught exceptions to the correct test cases.
+* [Nodemon] - Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
+* [Should] - should is an expressive, readable, framework-agnostic assertion library.
+* [Supertest] - Super-agent driven library for testing node.js HTTP servers using a fluent API

+### Development tool
+* [Visual Studio Code] - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, Mac and Linux.
+* [Postman] - A powerful GUI platform to make your API development faster & easier, from building API requests through testing, documentation and sharing.
+* [RoboMongo] - Native and cross-platform MongoDB manager

 ### Installation - Testing